- 1 Moses and the Prophets explained YHVH ELOHIM, and YHVH

 Justin Martyr explained Isaiah 42:8, “My glory I will not share with another,” to mean that God was denying idols 1.

-We will discuss the oneness of Christ and God in the Old Testament again in Chapter 31.
-In the Book of Revelation, it also will be impossible to distinguish the invisible God from Christ, when Christ submits to God as LORD once again.
+We will discuss the oneness of Christ and God in the Old Testament again in Chapter 30.
+In the Book of Revelation, it also will be impossible to distinguish the invisible God from Christ, when Christ submits to God, when God becomes the LORD again.

 In Chapter 10, we will look at several more verses that reveal the true existence of Christ in the Old Testament and that He spoke the words of the invisible God.